 3. Save money

 Slow cookers are great for cooking cheaper cuts of meat.
-You can also use less meat as slow-cooking really extracts a meaty flavour that permeates the whole dish.
+You can also use less meat as slow-cooking really extracts a meaty flavor that permeates the whole dish.
 Bulk up with vegetables instead. (avoid starchy ones)

 4. Go easy on the liquid

 Because your slow cooker will have a tightly sealed lid, the liquid won't evaporate so if you're adapting a standard recipe, it's best to reduce the liquid by roughly a third.
-Liquid should just cover the meat and vegetables.
+The liquid should just cover the meat and vegetables.
 Don't overfill your slow cooker or it may start leaking out the top and food won't cook as well.
 Half to two thirds full is ideal and certainly no more than three quarters.

 5. Slow is good

-Use the 'Low' setting as much as you can, finding most dishes really benefit from a slow, gentle heat to really bring out the flavours.
+Use the 'Low' setting as much as you can, finding most dishes really benefit from a slow, gentle heat to really bring out the flavors.
 This also means you won't need to worry if you're heading out for the day, it'll take care of itself.

 6. Leave it alone

 Slow cookers are designed to do their own thing so you don't need to keep checking the contents.
-Everytime you take the lid off it will release some of the heat, so if you keep doing this you'll have to increase the cooking time.
+Every time you take the lid off it will release some of the heat, so if you keep doing this you'll have to increase the cooking time.

 7. When to add food

-Ideally you want to choose recipes where most, if not all, of the ingredients can be added at the beginning, leaving you free to do other things.
+Ideally, you want to choose recipes where most, if not all, of the ingredients, can be added at the beginning leaving you free to do other things.